How to File a Complaint, Coverage, and Protections

 If you believe your VAWA rights have been violated, you can visit this link to file a complaint with HUD’s Office of Fair Housing and Equal Opportunity (FHEO).
 You can also find out more about the complaint process.
 These sites provide information in multiple languages and include instructions for filing a complaint online on HUD’s website and by email, mail, or telephone.

-Note: HUD is currently updating its complaint form to include VAWA protections.
-However, you may still use the current complaint form to file a VAWA complaint.
+Note: HUD has updated its complaint form to include VAWA protections.
 On the complaint form, please explain in the narrative section why you believe your VAWA rights were violated.

 If you are applying for, receiving assistance under, or living in public housing, any housing operated by a public housing authority, voucher programs, homeless assistance programs, federally assisted housing for persons with disabilities or for elderly persons, or any other housing receiving assistance from HUD, you may have housing protections under VAWA.
 If you are a tenant in a HUD-funded program, certain VAWA protections may also apply to other residents and persons associated with you, including residents and affiliated individuals.